IKEA: Manufacturing, logistics, and labour

-Although IKEA originated in Sweden, their household products and furniture products are manufactured in many different countries, in order to achieve cost efficiency.
+Although IKEA originated in Sweden, its household products and furniture products are manufactured in many different countries, in order to achieve cost efficiency.
 For most of its products, the final assembly is performed by the end-user (consumer).

 Swedwood, an IKEA subsidiary, produces all of the company's wood-based products, with the largest Swedwood factory located in Southern Poland.
 According to the subsidiary, over 16,000 employees across 50 sites in 10 countries manufacture the 100 million pieces of furniture that IKEA sells annually.
 IKEA furniture uses the hardwood alternative particle board.
 Hultsfred, a factory in southern Sweden, is the company's sole supplier.

 Distribution centre efficiency and flexibility have been one of IKEA's ongoing priorities, and thus it has implemented automated, robotic warehouse systems and warehouse management systems (WMS).
 Such systems facilitate a merger of the traditional retail and mail order sales channels into an omni-channel fulfillment model.
-In 2020, Ikea was noted by Supply Chain magazine as having one of the most automated warehouse systems in the world.

 In the 1980s under the rule of the Romanian dictator Nicolae Ceaușescu, Romania's secret police, the Securitate, received six-figure payments from IKEA.
 According to declassified files at the National College for Studying the Securitate Archives, IKEA agreed to overcharge for products made in Romania and some of the overpayment funds were deposited into an account controlled by the Securitate.